 10. Suzuki Hayabusa (Carbon Fiber)

 The Suzuki Hayabusa GSX1300R or just simply Hayabusa doesn’t need any kind of formal introduction.
 The sixth fastest bike in the world also comes in a carbon fiber special edition.
-A factory model Hayabusa can be easily converted into a special carbon fiber model after installing just few exclusively designed carbon fiber parts.
+A factory model Hayabusa can be easily converted into a special carbon fiber model after installing just a few exclusively designed carbon fiber parts.
 But doing this may slightly stretch your pocket.

 9. NCR Macchia Nera Concept